Oil Filters & Metering Oil Pump

 The metering oil pump is a useful but misunderstood component of a rotary engine.
-It rarely gives any trouble, although people commonly try to blame the metering oil pump for high oil consumption.
+These units have proven to be reliable over the years, although people commonly try to blame the metering oil pump for high oil consumption.
 In fact, if the pump fails, it usually simply stops operating.
-The only likely exception would be if the linkage from the carburetor, or injection throttle body, becomes hung up in the "full throttle" position in 1988 and earlier models.
+In 1998 and earlier engine applications, the only likely exception would be if the linkage from the carburetor, or injection throttle body, becomes hung up in the "full throttle" position.

 This condition is quite easy to diagnose.
 If the problem is not in the linkage, the rotor oil seals are the most likely source of trouble.
 As a general note, later model rotaries commonly get 2,000+ miles per quart of oil.
 If oil consumption exceeds one quart in 700 miles, the engine probably needs an overhaul.
 The factory recommended setting for the metered oil volume has generally been getting lower and lower.

 The metering rates for stock engines vary, so consult an appropriate shop manual for your car’s specifications.
 In normally aspirated racing vehicles we use either a setting of 5ml/5minutes (total flow - 2,000 RPM, warm engine, arm in the "full throttle" position) on the metering oil pump or premix 3.5 oz (103ml) of good quality synthetic oil (preferably 2-stroke motorcycle "oil injection" oil) to 5 gallons of fuel.
 The requirement for turbo engines in racing is high enough that use of a metering oil pump is impractical.
 Therefore, we premix up to 22 oz (650ml) of oil to 5 gallons of fuel in a 600 HP 2-rotor.
 If you are not pressing your engine this hard, you can use proportionally less oil.